 In this work, we investigate how the same renormalization procedure can give a rigorous method to obtain the continuum limit of an MPS.
 That is, we consider the inverse procedure of coarse-graining, i.e.\ fine-graining, and investigate to what extent it converges, and to which kind of states.
 Or, more boldly stated, we solve the following problem: given an MPS, when is it the coarse-grained picture of the vacuum of a quantum field theory in one spatial dimension?
 We will then say that such an MPS has a continuum limit (CL).

+To be specific, we consider a fine-graining procedure such that the state is translationally invariant at all steps.
+Moreover, each fine-graining step is carried out by some isometry, which can differ from step to step.
+As a consequence, the finer state is in fact the same state as the original one, but written in a finer basis, i.e.\ a basis with more sites.
+Thus, our definition of CL is very restrictive and can be seen as a first step toward the study of CLs in more general settings.

-While it is clear that some states must have a CL in the sense specified below, it is also clear some others will not.
+Now, while it is clear that some states must have a CL in the sense specified below, it is also clear some others will not.
 For instance, a ferromagnetic state $|0,\ldots,0\rangle$ clearly has a CL, which is the vacuum of a non-interacting theory in the continuum.
-In contrast, a simple antiferromagnetic state, \be |\Psi_{\rm af}\ra = \frac{1}{\sqrt{2}} \left( |0,1,0,1,\ldots\ra + |1,0,1,0,\ldots\ra \right), \ee will not have such a limit, since there exists no (translationally invariant) state such that if we coarse-grain it, we obtain $|\Psi_{\rm af}\ra$.
+In contrast, a superposition of two antiferromagnetic states, \be |\Psi_{\rm af}\ra = \frac{1}{\sqrt{2}} \left( |0,1,0,1,\ldots\ra + |1,0,1,0,\ldots\ra \right), \ee will not have such a limit, since there exists no (translationally invariant) state such that if we coarse-grain it, we obtain $|\Psi_{\rm af}\ra$.
 But, what about states like the AKLT \cite{Af88}, the cluster state \cite{Br01}, or other prominent states found in the field of condensed matter or quantum information theory?